ebay managed payments

 Express Payouts with Visa or Mastercard Debit Cards

-You can get your money faster by linking your Visa or Mastercard debit card as your payout method.
+You can get your money faster by linking your Visa or Mastercard debit card as your eBay payout method.
 Once your debit card is verified, you have two options for when you receive your money:

 Scheduled

-If you choose your debit card for scheduled payouts, you’ll get your funds within minutes, even on weekends.
+If you choose your debit card for scheduled eBay payouts, you’ll get your funds within minutes, even on weekends.

 On-demand